 Various programs in Pocatello coordinated their efforts to provide greater services throughout the community.
 Pocatello Organization for Women (POW) was the name for the program to help low income women develop more confidence in themselves and encourage them to become more assertive – especially through furthering their education.
 The housing coalition was made up of people of diversity in the community who worked to improve better housing for low-income families.
 It became the forerunner of the Pocatello Housing Authority.
 The transit system consisted of two vehicles and later named Tello Bus.
 Seniors could call to be picked up to come to the agency or for other purposes.
 Drivers were radioed by the dispatcher back at the agency.
 Nursing home residents, regardless of age, were also brought to the meal program.
 The Retired Senior Volunteer Program (RSVP) was also set up as was the Meals On Wheels program, Weatherization and the Information Referral system.

-For more than three decades now, SEICAA has provided the region with a variety of anti-poverty programs.
+For nearly five decades now, SEICAA has provided the region with a variety of anti-poverty programs.
 Some have disappeared as federal funds were reduced; others have become separate agencies.
 Today SEICAA continues to administer and develop programs responsive to the needs of elderly, disabled and low-income people.

 Stone Soup Celebration